christianbaun/ossperf/README.md

 ## Example

-This command will create five files of size 1 MB each and use them to test the performance and data integrity of the S3 service.
+This command will create five files of size 1 MB each and use them to test the performance and data integrity of the storage service.
 The uploads and the downloads will be carried out in parallel.

 `./s3perf.sh -n 5 -s 1048576 -p`